jweaver3/BestHeal/README.md

 # DeepHealing
 Deep healing is an app which aims to classify post-operative wounds, identify abnormal healing, and identify MRSA using photos taken with a cell phone
 # License
-The author of this work hereby waives all claim of copyright (economic and moral) in this work - with exception of included work which is a derivative of previous works in which case it retains the previous attributed licence  -  and **immediately** places it in the public domain; it may be used, distorted, or destroyed in any manner whatsoever with or with out without further attribution or notice to the creator.
+The author of this work hereby waives all claim of copyright (economic and moral) in this work - with exception of included work which is a derivative of previous works in which case it retains the previous attributed licence  -  and **immediately** places it in the public domain; it may be used, distorted, distributed, computed, or destroyed in any manner whatsoever with or without further attribution or notice to the creator.
-# Auther
+# Author
 Should you wish to attribute the author please credit, Joseph Weaver
 Affiliations;